📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Part of the problem is habit.
 Developers move fast, switch tools quickly, and rely on whatever API client or debugging utility is convenient.
 Many of these tools are cloud-based, auto-syncing, and designed around collaboration rather than privacy.
 That convenience comes with a cost: sensitive request data often ends up stored on third-party servers without anyone realizing it.

 This is where the difference between cloud-first and local-first testing tools becomes critical.
 When your debugging workflow depends on the cloud, the attack surface expands.
-When it stays on your device, exposure drops dramatically.
+When request data is stored locally on your device, exposure drops significantly.

-This article explains why API testing demands stronger security awareness, how cloud tools can inadvertently introduce risks, and why local-first solutions like Requestly offer a safer foundation, especially with features like offline mode and no-login usage.
+This article explains why API testing demands stronger security awareness, how cloud tools can inadvertently introduce risks, and why local-first solutions like Requestly offer a safer foundation by keeping request data stored locally and avoiding automatic cloud syncing.

 What Makes API Testing Sensitive?